stereokai/amok/readme.markdown

 It monitors changes in the file system.
 As soon as you save a file, it is then preprocessed, compiled and bundled as needed, and re-compiled in the client session without refreshing or restarting the client.

-This re-compilation is done through a debugging session, unlike live reloading doing re-compilation leaves the application state intact, no side effects are executed when doing live re-compilation.
+This re-compilation is done through a debugging session, unlike reloading or reevaluation, re-compilation leaves the application state intact, no side effects are executed when doing re-compilation.

 Additional features include a zero configuration http development server for developing front end applications.